cathyiic/cse15l-labreports/report5.md

 Here is the output after running the `vimdiff` command and comparing the different outputs.
 The left is the TA's and the right is mine.

 ![](diff1.png)
-My should be the correct implementation, because the file doesn't follow the correct markdown syntax.
+Mine should be the correct output with my implementation, because the file doesn't follow the correct markdown syntax.
 Therefore, it should just input what is in the file, not printing what is in the parentheses.
 Therefore, the expected output should be `[link] (/uri)` which is what mine had an output of.
 When I looked through the MarkdownParse class, I assumed that the issue must lie within this part of the code.